 And don’t forget to have fun!
 After all, the bargaining and banter is a big part of the fun of buying anything in Africa (even if you don’t speak the language, but these guys always do).

 If you’re lucky, you may even walk away wiser and more knowledgable on a country and its people than when you arrived at the market.

-Getting to Caplaki Craft Village is fairly straightforward.
-The market is located 3 km southeast of the Central Business District and most taxi drivers will know exactly where to take you if you simply say “Caplaki”.
+The old location of Caplaki Craft Village was a fairly straightforward venture, located just 3 km southeast of the Central Business District, and most taxi drivers knew exactly where the long established location was.

 When to Visit